Quick FREE Shipping on Orders $49+*

 Which companies make globes with Raised Relief?

-Two companies make and or distribute globes with Raised Relief in the United States, Waypoint Geographic, and Replogle Globes.
-Waypoint Geographic’s items that include Raised Relief are built on an acrylic shell and, in most cases, including illumination.
+Two companies make and distribute globes with Raised Relief in the United States, Waypoint Geographic, and Replogle Globes.
+Waypoint Geographic’s items that include Raised Relief are built on an acrylic shell and, in most cases, include illumination.
 Replogle Globes makes both acrylic shell and cardboard globes that include this feature.
 Acrylic shells are typically the preferred globe as cardboard globes will generally have some level of misalignment with text or borders, which is simply due to the process used to make these globes.

 Do I need this feature?